 Public hearings

-DEQ plans to hold one statewide public hearing that will be accessible throughout the state from the regional offices.
-The table(s) below includes information about how to participate in the public hearings.
+DEQ plans to hold one statewide public hearing accessible throughout the state from the regional offices.
+The table below includes information about how to participate in the public hearings.

 Before taking public comment and according to Oregon Administrative Rule 137-001-0030, the staff presenter will summarized the content of the notice given under Oregon Revised Statute 183.335 and respond to any questions about the rulemaking.